-See also Tr.
-8/31/15, p.
-904, ll.
-11-18 (the Director overruling an objection to further questioning of Mr. Sisco's admission that he disregarded the accounting system).22 Watermasters distribute water in water districts as "supervised by the director," who is ultimately responsible for the distribution of water "in accordance with the prior appropriation doctrine."
-Idaho Code § 42-602.
-See also Idaho Code § 42-607 ("It shall be the duty of said watermaster to distribute the waters of the public stream . . . under the director's supervision, the Director rightly gave little weight to Mr. Sisco's testimony that, in his view, the Department's accounting system was inconsistent with the Water Control Manual, or that the availability of unappropriated water is dependent on federal flood control operations.
+waters of the public stream . . . under the direction of the department of water resources).
+Given Mr. Sisco's admitted disregard for the Director's supervision, the Director rightly gave little weight to Mr. Sisco's testimony that, in his view, the Department's accounting system was inconsistent with the Water Control Manual, or that the availability of unappropriated water is dependent on federal flood control operations.
 Spackman Order at 48 ¶ 154 (A.R.
 001277 ¶ 154).23